 There are many factors to consider when deciding to move to another country.
-Whether to study, to work or to seek for permanent residency, it entails risks, challenges and not to mention cultural adjustments one has to make.
+Whether to study, to work or to seek permanent residency, it entails risks, challenges and not to mention cultural adjustments one has to make.
 After all, it is a huge step in an individual’s life.
 Informed decision and guidance are needed to be successful in pursing this goal.
-Wrong action will not only make you financially distress but also may lead to serious consequences.
+The wrong action will not only make you financial distress but also may lead to serious consequences.

 The internet can offer tons of information about Australia and relevant visas.
 However, filtering substantial data can be a daunting task.
 Crucial information is mixed with irrelevant, outdated and often misleading information.
 Another possible challenge is how not to get lost with jargons and how to understand complicated statements and procedures.